ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   at times the clouds are off in a dream, not a cloud in the sky is to be seen.

-  The sun burns red, then blushes pink, not having the time to stop and think he reaches for his golden cloak, dressing in a single stroke, gradually
+  The sun smolders red, then blushes pink, not having the time to stop and think he reaches for his golden cloak, dressing in a single stroke, gradually